-The magical properties of horse chestnut can be deducted from the appearance of this majestic tree.
-To name a few: the capsules containing the seeds can be used to relieve pain, especially those in the joints.
-And the seed itself attracts money when you use it in a talisman.
-Read all about the horse chestnut in the rest of this monograph!
+We can partly deduce the magical properties of horse chestnut from the appearance of this majestic tree.
+For example, the spiky capsules containing the seeds can be used to relieve pain, especially those in joints.
+And the seed itself, when carried in one’s trouser pocket, raises a man’s libido.

-The horse chestnut is a striking tree during springtime.
-It can reach a height of 20 to 40 metres and flowers abundantly with its huge sweet-smelling racemes.
-The trunk is sturdy and often turns slightly to the left.
+The horse chestnut is a striking appearance in spring.
+It can reach a height of twenty to forty metres and blooms profusely, showing off large, sweet-scented racemes.
+The trunk is sturdy and often twists slightly to the left.
 When the tree is still young, the bark is smooth and green-brown.
-This later turns grey-brown and scaly.
+It becomes grey-brown and scaly later on.

 The name horse chestnut has several possible origins.
-The most obvious one seems to be the shape of the scars left by the fallen leaves.
+The most obvious seems to be the shape of the scars left by the fallen leaves.
 They look like horseshoes.
-However, if you consider that the tree has long been used as feed and medicine for horses, it could be that that’s where the name originated from.
+However, if you consider that the tree has long been used as feed and medicine for horses, it could just as well be that that is where the name originated from.

-In addition to its medicinal and magical uses, you can do other very practical things with this tree.
-You can, for instance, do your laundry with the chestnuts!
+In addition to its medicinal and magical uses, you can do other practical things with this tree.
+You can even do your laundry with the chestnuts!

-And when you collect chestnuts, don’t throw away the husks.
+And when collecting chestnuts, do not throw away the husks.
 You can use them to dye wool and other natural fibres.
 They give a nice light brown colour.